Looking to add STEM toys for kids into your mix?

-These are the math toys that I have seen help make connections to important math concepts and deepen inquiry-based learning.
+I have seen these toys help children connect important math concepts and deepen inquiry-based learning.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 I really do love these little bears for our 3+ crowd!
 These bears can be counted, sorted, used for measuring, and even pretend play.
 See our full list of counting bear play ideas.

 We first discovered Plus Plus a couple of years ago, and my boys have been attached ever since.
 We have used them to measure lines, color sort, and transform them into the most creative objects.
 Every time my boys pick up this math toy, the execution is different. – A HUGE perk of open-ended play.

 The older two kids tinker and discuss how to put the robot together.
 My seven-year-old reads the directions, and my five-year-old helps to assemble the parts and pieces.
 My boys play with this for hours!
 This is a great STEM activity for big kids.

 These Picasso Tiles are a true gem!.
 We consistently play with them at home, along with taking them on road trips.
 Picasso Tiles are treasured at our house for manipulating shapes and forming creative sculptures during imaginary play.